 “Wellie?” she asked her controller.

-Wellington was onboard a different ship from Mary and her EVA, as she had a control station inside the Liberator's Tactical Action Center.
+Wellington was onboard a different ship from Mari and her EVA, as she had a control station inside the Liberator's Tactical Action Center.
 Dr. Viraat sat next to her at his own station.

 “What is it, Lusty?”